ohzecodes/the-Great-Hotel-App/readme.md

 ## Overview

-This was a final project for my Full Stack Web Development Course (CPSC 2600).
-This was a solitary project that enabled me to build a web Application to rate hotels (just like trip-advisor).
+This is a web application for rating hotels, similar to the popular site TripAdvisor.
+It was developed as part of My Full Stack Web Development Course (CPSC 2600) as a final project, and it allowed me to showcase my skills and demonstrate my ability to create a functional web application from start to finish.

+### Prerequisites

+1. Have NodeJS and npm installed for building the project

+### Purpose

-The purpose of this project was to demonstrate the MERN stack skills that we acquired in class.
+The Purpose of this project was to demonstrate the MERN stack skills that we acquired in class.

+### Scope

+The following items are in scope for this build:

+- Authentication
+- Adding, and Viewing hotels
+- Rating a Hotel

+The following items are in not scope for this build:

+- Deleting an Hotel
+- Updating an Hotel
+- User profiles

-## Project timeline.
+## Project timeline

 The class was given 15 days to build an entire application with these [technologies](#Technologies-used)

+### This project demonstrates

 - My technical skillset
 - Ability to learn fast
 - Ability to work under pressure

+## Usage

+##### Install Software

+1. To get started you will need to install as mentioned in the [Prerequisites Section](#Prerequisites):

+    1. NodeJS
+    2. Npm

+##### Cloning repository & Variable Adding & installing dependencies & running server

+2. Clone this repository then add the following variables to /src/auth/connect.php
+3. run `npm i` to install the dependencies for the project
+4. run `npm run key` to enter your MongoDB connection string and other
+5. run `npm run dev` to run your server locally

 ## Technologies used